It's Your Career: Work-Based Learning Opportunities for College Students With DisabilitiesPDF Version (500 KB) - get Acrobat Reader

 Why Participate in Work-Based Learning?

 Work-based learning experiences can help you choose careers, network with potential employers, select courses of study, and develop job skills directly relevant to future employment.
-Through the interaction of study and work experience, you can enhance your academic knowledge, personal development, and professional preparation.
-Specifically, work-based learning opportunities can help you:
+You can enhance your academic and personal development, and your professional preparation.
+Work-based learning opportunities can help you:

 - apply practical theories from classroom work,